The Uniformed Services Employment and Re-employment Act (USERRA)

 The US Department of Labor is the federal agency responsible for enforcing USERRA.
 If you think your USERRA rights have been violated, you may file a complaint with the department's Veterans' Employment and Training Service (VETS).
 VETS will investigate your complaint, and try to resolve it.

 If VETS cannot help, you can ask them to refer the case to the US Department of Justice.
 They may decide to file a lawsuit for you, although they do not have to file for you.

 Whether or not you ask VETS or the Department of Justice for help, you can file a lawsuit on your own.
 USERRA does not say how long you have to do this.
 Some courts have said you must do it within four years of the action by your employer you think violated your rights.
 Until the Supreme Court looks at the problem or Congress changes the law, we will not know for sure.
 So if you think your rights have been violated, you should see a lawyer right away.

 If you want to read USERRA for yourself, you can find it in the United States Code or USC.
 The USC is a set of books that contain all the laws passed by the US Congress.
 Most public libraries and college or university libraries have a set.
 USERRA is in volume (or "title") 38 of the USC, sections 4301 to 4333.
 You might also want to check out the website of the US Department of Labor at www.dol.gov.
-They publish several booklets and other materials about USERRA.
+They have information about USERRA.

 Iowa Legal Aid provides help to low-income Iowans.

 To apply for help from Iowa Legal Aid:

 - Iowans age 60 and over, call 800-992-8161.